Bal Harbour Shops: A Long-Time Leader in Luxury

 Recognized as the forerunner of luxury shopping mall developers, with many "firsts" in the industry, Stanley Whitman was considered somewhat of a maverick for which his merchandising of the shopping center stands as the greatest testament.
 The coveted collection of stores that Whitman assembled was unparalleled and quickly became the industry benchmark, generating the highest annual sales productivity in the nation.
 Bal Harbour Shops was the first shopping center location that many famed European merchants chose as the site for their first ventures outside of New York.
 Today, this "Shopping Hall of Fame" is home to 100 of the world’s most famous and most luxurious fashion and jewelry brands and often draws comparison to New York’s Madison Avenue and Beverly Hill’s Rodeo Drive.

 In September 2012, the International Council of Shopping Centers’ Shopping Centers Today magazine named Bal Harbour Shops the “world’s most productive” as ranked by sales per square foot.
-The open-air luxury center, with its $2,793-per-square-foot in sales, is nearly seven times the ICSC-estimated $451-per-square-foot industry average, notes the cover story.
-Indeed, with just two exceptions (following the 9/11 terrorist attacks in 2001 and Great Recession of 2008), sales at Bal Harbour Shops have increased every single year since its opening in 1965.
+The open-air luxury center, with its $2,555-per-square-foot in sales, is nearly seven times the ICSC-estimated $451-per-square-foot industry average, notes the cover story.
+Indeed, with just two exceptions (following the 9/11 terrorist attacks in 2001 and the global economic downturn of 2009), sales at Bal Harbour Shops have increased every single year since its opening in 1965.

 Though the opulence and style of Bal Harbour Shops was the embodiment of one man's dream, the elder Whitman is fortunate to have his son Randy Whitman and grandson Matthew Whitman Lazenby to share his passion for this family owned and managed business.